Economy of Canada: Monetary policy

-The Bank of Canada issues its bank rate announcement through its Monetary Policy Report which is released eight times a year.
-The Bank of Canada, a federal crown corporation, has the responsibility of Canada's monetary system.
-Under the inflation-targeting monetary policy that has been the cornerstone of Canada's monetary and fiscal policy since the early 1990s, the Bank of Canada sets an inflation target The inflation target was set at 2 per cent, which is the midpoint of an inflation range of 1 to 3 per cent.
-They established a set of inflation-reduction targets to keep inflation "low, stable and predictable" and to foster "confidence in the value of money", contribute to Canada's sustained growth, employment gains and improved standard of living.
+Under the inflation-targeting monetary policy that has been the cornerstone of Canada's monetary and fiscal policy since the early 1990s, the Bank of Canada sets an inflation target.
+The inflation target was set at 2%, which is the midpoint of an inflation range of 1 to 3%.
+They established a set of inflation-reduction targets to keep inflation "low, stable and predictable" and to foster Canada's sustained economic growth, employment gains and improved standard of living.